dimadesu/termux-nginx-rtmp/README.md

 It's based on this guy's fork https://github.com/NeepOwO/termux-nginx-rtmp and [his video](https://www.youtube.com/watch?v=977_AtGC2sQ) (in Russian).

-I just cleaned it up and provided better explanations.
-Also, I added extra comments when I was trying to make sense of it and understand how it works.
+I just cleaned up README and provided detailed explanations.
+Also, I also added extra TODO comments when I was trying to make sense of it and understand how it works.

 Hopefully, we can further improve upon this and polish it.
-I wonder if we can swap Nginx for [Node Media Server](https://www.npmjs.com/package/node-media-server) as Node is [supported by Termux](https://wiki.termux.com/index.php?title=Node.js).
+I wonder if we can swap Nginx for [Node Media Server](https://www.npmjs.com/package/node-media-server) as Node is [supported by Termux](https://wiki.termux.com/index.php?title=Node.js) or smth like MediaMTX.

 # termux-nginx-rtmp